Israel at the 1972 Summer Olympics

 Israel competed at the 1972 Summer Olympics in Munich, West Germany, which began on August 26.
-On September 5 and 6, in the Munich massacre, 11 members of the Israeli delegation—5 athletes, 2 referees, and 4 coaches (names bolded on this page)—were taken hostage by Palestine Liberation Organization terrorists and murdered.
+On September 5 and 6, in the Munich massacre, 11 members of the Israeli delegation—5 athletes, 2 referees, and 4 coaches (names bolded on this page)—were taken hostage by the Black September Organization terrorists and murdered.
 The remainder of the team left Munich on September 7.

 Shaul Ladany, a Holocaust survivor, competed in the 50-kilometer walk.
 He had been imprisoned in Bergen-Belsen concentration camp as a child, and wore a Star of David on his warm-up jersey.
 When he was congratulated by locals on his fluent German, he responded: "I learned it in Bergen-Belsen".
 He survived the Munich massacre by jumping off a balcony.